[Estimated time to read: 9 minutes]

 What do your answers reveal?

 - If you have over £250,000 in investable assets, or if you have complicated or challenging circumstances you may monetarily benefit from financial advice.

 - If you lack time, passion for investing, or even the restraint needed to avoid being swayed by the market ‘noise’ that destabilises most investors, you may benefit from advice – perhaps occasionally, just to keep you on track.

 - But if you’re like the majority of us and your situation is relatively straightforward, or if you’re very confident about your investment decisions, you may simply benefit from a robo-investment platform, or a straightforward passive investment portfolio, and actually get limited quantifiable value from a financial adviser.

-#2 – A free service that will determine if financial advice will make, save or just cost you money
+#2 – A service that will determine if financial advice will make, save or just cost you money

 We literally don’t have the human resources to help and advise the whole world!